Gweaton/just-jam/README.md

 Users sign up and create their own profile, specifying what instrument they play, their favourite genres, their location, and a little about themselves.

-Musicians looking to start a band or bands missing that important element can get in touch and organise a jam session.
+Musicians looking to find their musical soul mate can get in touch and organise a jam session.

 ## Built With